Someone once said:

 One of the first mentions of Toruń gingerbread comes in 1380, but there’s evidence that the practice started in the previous century.
-Knights coming back to Europe from the Crusades would stop in Toruń on their way to other places – often Gdańsk, the port town – and peddle whatever loot they’d brought back from the Holy Land with them.
+Knights coming back to Europe from the Crusades would stop in Toruń on their way to other places, such as Gdańsk.
+As they passed through, they’d peddle whatever loot they’d brought back from the Holy Land.

 One of the most popular commodities was spices.
-Things like cinnamon, cardamom, clove, and, of course, ginger made their first appearances in Poland, and the Poles quite quickly took to adding them, along with honey, to flour in order to make sweetbreads.
+Things like cinnamon, cardamom, clove, and, of course, ginger made their first appearances in Poland this way.
+The Poles quite quickly took to adding them, along with honey, to flour in order to make sweetbreads.

 The information was closely guarded, much to the dismay of travelers who wanted to make some when they got home.
-In fact, the two cities had an agreement: they would only share tricks of the trade with each other.
+In fact, the two cities had an agreement.
+They would only share tricks of the trade with each other.
 Together, the two cities created an effective monopoly in the making of gingerbread.

 Visitors to Toruń can find gingerbread in all sorts of shapes, just by walking down the street.
 Shop owners will have vendors on the streets, with carts that are just full of gingerbread town halls, Nicholas Copernicuses (gingerbread effigies of Toruń’s favorite son!), horses and buggies, the city crest, and even people dressed up in traditional folk costumes.